Introduction

 Prevention: Start Before the Liver Protests

-Limit sugary drinks and ultra-processed foods
+- Limit sugary drinks and ultra-processed foods—common foods that cause fatty liver.

-Manage stress and screen early for diabetes
+- Manage stress and screen early for diabetes to support insulin balance.

 Gut–Liver Axis: The Hidden Connection